Real-life cases, data encryption, and testimonials using RFID and NFC technology

 Technology used: DPP PLM modular blockchain

-Objective: To ensure the durability, repairability and recyclability of medical imaging equipment (MRI, CT, etc.)
+Objective: To guarantee the durability, repairability, and recyclability of medical imaging equipment (MRI, CT, etc.)

 Application: